GooldenApple/vvs-nordstrom/README.md

 ### Colour Scheme

-*(Placeholder: Description of the colour palette and reasons for choices.
-Add swatches/screenshots here.)*
+I chose a colour palette that reflects the professional, warm, and trustworthy nature of the plumbing business, inspired by natural copper and earth tones.
+The palette includes shades of brown and copper for warmth and reliability, complemented by clean whites and deep blacks for contrast and readability.

 ### Typography